greghulette/Wireless_Communication_Board-WCB/Readme.md

         // #define WCB7
         // #define WCB8
         // #define WCB9

-10. Optionally change the maximum number of chained commands

-        #define MAX_QUEUE_DEPTH 10            // The max number of simultaneous commands that can be accepted
-11. Optionally, change the delimiter that separates the commands

-         char DELIMITER = '*';             // The character that separates the simultaneous commmands that were sent (Tested: & * ^ . - )

-12. Save File.
+10. Save File.
-13. Upload to the WCB.
-The board type should be "ESP32 Dev Module."
+11. Upload to the WCB.
+The board type should be "ESP32 Dev Module"
-14. Watch the board boot up in the serial monitor to ensure you see the correct boot up message.
+12. Watch the board boot up in the serial monitor to ensure you see the correct boot up message.
 You should see  the following on bootup: <br>